MIC-DKFZ/TractSeg/Readme.md

 * [Train your own model](#train-your-own-model)

 ## Install
 TractSeg only runs on Linux and OSX.
-It works with Python 2 and Python 3.
+It works with Python 3.

 #### Install Prerequisites
 * [Pytorch](http://pytorch.org/) (v1.0)